Updated April 13, 2021

-This question isn’t just relevant to the police, military or farming sectors.
-It’s important to all of us who want a well-behaved dog.
+This question is not just relevant to the police, military or farming sectors.
+It matters to all of us who want a well-behaved dog.

 The main debate is of course with male dogs.
-To this day, you’ll see that most protective and guard dogs around the world are not castrated.
+To this day, you will see that most protective and guard dogs around the world are not castrated.
 Now for the first time, a research paper has specifically looked at this question.